 Homes that are deemed vacant will be charged a tax of 1% of the property’s assessed taxable value.

 Your property will be deemed vacant and subject to the tax, and you will be issued a $250 by-law ticket, if you fail to make a declaration by the due date.

 The Empty Homes Tax is also known as the Vacancy Tax and is imposed under the Vacancy Tax By-law No. 11674.

 Property status declarations may be subject to an audit process, in line with best practices for provincial and federal tax programs.

 If your property is selected for an audit, you will be asked to provide evidence in support of your declaration. ( This documentation is not required at the time of declaration and will only be requested if the property is selected for audit.)

 Audit evidence must be relevant for the applicable reference period (January 1 – December 31).

-Submit a Notice of Complaint for 2019 by April 16, 2020, or by the date on the supplementary tax notice.
+Submit a Notice of Complaint if your property was determined vacant through an audit by the date on the supplementary tax notice.

 Submit a request for review by the submission deadline on the Notice of Complaint determination letter.

 Review and pay your Vacancy Tax (Empty Homes Tax) by-law notice online, or pay by phone or in person.